makara/job_scheduler/README.txt

 Job Scheduler
 =============

-Job Scheduler is an API module that offers a scheduler for dispatching tasks in a timed matter once or periodically.
+Simple API for dispatching tasks once at a predetermined time or periodically at a fixed interval.

 Usage
 =====